The Ownership Gap | Bill Foss

 Reinforce

 Notice when the team steps up.
-Notice when decisions get made without escalation.
-Notice when problems get solved independently.
-Let that evidence rebuild the operating identity.
-Each instance of team ownership confirms the shift.
-Each confirmation makes the next release easier.
+Notice when a decision gets made without escalation.
+Notice when a problem gets solved without you.
+Let that evidence rebuild the identity.
+Each instance of team ownership confirms the shift, and each confirmation makes the next release easier.

 This applies to you if:

-You have a team — maybe three people, maybe twenty.
-They’re capable.
-You hired them because they’re capable.
-But they’re not operating at the level you need, and you’ve been telling yourself it’s a people problem.
+You have a team, maybe three people, maybe twenty.
+They are capable.
+You hired them because they are capable.
+But they are not operating at the level you need, and you have been telling yourself it is a people problem.
 Before you make that call, check the authority problem.
-If you’ve assigned responsibility without transferring authority, you haven’t given them a fair shot.
-This is for anyone who built something by being the person who handles everything and now needs to become the person who builds people who handle everything.
+If you assigned responsibility without transferring authority, you never gave them a fair shot.
+This is for anyone who built something by being the one who handles everything and now needs to become the one who builds people who handle everything.

 This is not the right fit if:

-You genuinely have a team performance issue — people who lack the skill or the will to do the job.
-That’s a different problem.
+You genuinely have a team performance issue, people who lack the skill or the will.
+That is a different problem.
 Hire better or train better.
-If you have one or two employees and you’re still building, deep involvement is appropriate right now.
+If you have one or two employees and you are still building, deep involvement is appropriate right now.
 Authority transfer matters when you have people ready to receive it.
-If you’re not willing to tolerate different — not wrong, just different — this work will frustrate you.
+And if you are not willing to allow work that is done differently and still done right, this work will frustrate you.
 Different is the price of scale.

-They can’t own what you won’t release.
+They cannot own what you will not release.
 You already know that.

-The question worth sitting with: what is it, specifically, that makes the grip so hard to loosen?
-The answer to that question is where the real work starts.
+The question worth sitting with: what is it, exactly, that makes the grip so hard to loosen?
+The answer to that is where the real work starts.

 Five questions.
 Two minutes.
 See exactly which identity pattern is driving the ownership gap in your business.